Macclesfield Canal: Construction

 Having conducted the survey and steered the bill through Parliament, Telford does not appear to have been involved in the construction of the canal.
-Tenders received for the work varied wildly in price, and he chose those that he thought best, as well as contributing £1000, but after that, the civil engineering was managed by William Crosley, a job which he carried out to a high standard.
+Tenders received for the work varied wildly in price, and he chose those that he thought best, as well as contributing £1,000, but after that, the civil engineering was managed by William Crosley, a job which he carried out to a high standard.
 He had previously been working on the northern end of the Lancaster Canal, but resigned from that post to work on the Macclesfield Canal.
 Construction of the canal began at Bollington on 4 December 1826, with a ceremonial cutting of the first sod.
 The northern section from Bosley Locks to Marple was awarded as five separate contracts, and work progressed steadily.
-The Trent and Mersey Canal had managed to get a clause inserted into the enabling Act that required them to build the final mile (1.6 km) of the canal where it joined theirs, and to charge tolls to those using it.
+The Trent and Mersey Canal had managed to get a clause inserted into the Macclesfield Canal Act 1826 that required the Trent and Mersey Canal Company to build the final mile (1.6 km) of the canal where it joined theirs, and to charge tolls to those using it.
 By the time the committee met in 1828, much of the northern end of the canal was nearing completion, and contracts for the three sections from Bosley to the Trent and Mersey had been awarded.
 No work had started on the locks, as the contractor was busy opening a quarry on the nearby hill called Bosley Cloud, and building a railway to carry the quarried stone to the lock sites.

 Crosley reduced the number of reservoirs from five to two, and these were built at Bosley and Sutton.
 According to the Courier, the overall length of the canal had been reduced by some 2 mi as a result of "the skillful management of Mr Crosley".
 There were problems with the Trent and Mersey length, with water seeping up and dislodging the puddle clay which made the canal watertight.
 This was eventually overcome by covering a short section with stone, to hold the clay in position.
 The committee made another inspection in June 1829, when good progress was reported on most fronts, although there were issues with the embankments at Bollington and Dane-in-Shaw, and with the aqueduct which carried the canal over the River Dane at Bosley.
 In the autumn of 1829, Telford also inspected the works.
 He highlighted a few minor problems, but was generally impressed by the quality of the workmanship.
 The annual meeting for 1830 was delayed, as King George IV had died, and his funeral was held on the day the meeting was scheduled.
 The aqueduct over the River Dane was completed on 23 October 1830, and contained 10212 cuft of stone, with the main semi-circular arch spanning 42 ft.